visier/connector-python/README.md

 Example queries are provided through individual _files_.
 This is merely for convenience.
 SQL-like, being simple strings, can easily be provided to the call itself.

-In order to reduce duplication, each provided sample below should be preceded by the necessary `import`s as well as authentication credential definition:
+In order to reduce duplication, each provided sample below should be preceded by the necessary `import` statements as well as authentication credential definition:
 ```python
 import os
 from visier.connector import Authentication, VisierSession